DECODEproject/toaster.do/jenkins_backend/README.md

 sync_jobs.py -a parazyd@dyne.org-vm_amd64-1537977964
 ```

-In case of removing an existing job, all of the above applies the same
+In case of removing or building an existing job, all of the above applies the
-way.
-You just have to use `-d` instead of `-a`.
+same way.
+You just have to use `-d` or `-r` instead of `-a`, respectively.